onc-healthit/api-resource-guide/docs/g10-criterion.md

 	</p>
 	<p style="text-align: center;"><a target = "_blank" href = "https://inferno.healthit.gov/"><span style="font-size:larger;">inferno.healthit.gov</a></span></p>

 ??? tip "Explore Inferno for (g)(10) Testing"
-	**Inferno Walkthroughs/Documentation**

-	  - :material-video: <a target = "_blank" href = "https://youtu.be/FoBbbyddybA">Inferno Walkthrough (Video)</a>
-	  - :material-file-document: <a target = "_blank" href = "https://github.com/onc-healthit/onc-certification-g10-test-kit/wiki/Walkthrough">Inferno Walkthrough (GitHub Wiki)</a>

 	**Get Involved and Ask Questions**

-	 - Join the <a target = "_blank" href = "https://groups.google.com/g/inferno-testing">Inferno Google Group</a> (*Google account required, join by clicking "joining the group"*).
-Here you will also find information on the **Inferno Monthly Tech Talk** meeting which is open to anyone and occurs on the second Wednesday of each month from 1 - 2 PM EST.
 	 - Join the <a target = "_blank" href = "https://chat.fhir.org/#narrow/stream/179309-inferno">Inferno Zulip Stream</a> on chat.fhir.org (*creating a Zulip account is free*).
 This stream is actively monitored by Inferno's development team.
 	 - Submit inquiries to ONC via the <a target = "_blank" href = "https://www.healthit.gov/feedback">Health IT Feedback Portal</a>.
 	 - Submit discovered technical issues on <a target = "_blank" href = "https://github.com/onc-healthit/inferno-program/issues">GitHub</a>.

-### Drummond G10+ FHIR API powered by Touchstone
-In July 2022, <a target = "_blank" href = "https://www.healthit.gov/buzz-blog/healthit-certification/new-testing-method-available-for-standardized-api-criterion">ONC announced</a> the approval of the Drummond Group’s <a target = "_blank" href = "https://www.drummondgroup.com/compliance/payer-and-patient-access-certification/">Drummond G10+ FHIR API powered by Touchstone</a> tool, a new alternative test method (ATM) for testing conformance to ONC’s §170.315(g)(10) Standardized API for patient and population services certification criterion.
-Through this new ATM, software developers will now have a new option for conformance testing in addition to the previously approved Inferno (g)(10) Standardized API Test Kit.
-The approval of Drummond’s testing method continues ONC’s mission to further diversify the suite of test methods used as part of the ONC Health IT Certification Program.
+	 - Join the <a target = "_blank" href = "https://groups.google.com/g/inferno-testing">Inferno Google Group</a> (*Google account required, join by clicking "joining the group"*).
+Here you will also find information on the **Inferno Monthly Tech Talk** meeting which is open to anyone and occurs on the second Wednesday of each month from 1 - 2 PM EST.

 ### Real World Testing Condition and Maintenance of Certification

 **Health IT developers are required to test the real-world use of APIs.**

-The § 170.315(g)(10) criterion is included under the <a target = "_blank" href = "https://www.federalregister.gov/d/2020-07419/p-3580">Real World Testing Condition and Maintenance of Certification requirements of the ONC Cures Act Final Rule</a> in §170.405, which states:
+The § 170.315(g)(10) criterion is included under the <a target = "_blank" href = "https://www.ecfr.gov/current/title-45/section-170.405">Real World Testing Condition and Maintenance of Certification requirements</a> in §170.405, which state:

 !!! note ""
-     “A health IT developer with Health IT Module(s) certified to any one or more 2015 Edition certification criteria in § 170.315(b), (c)(1) through (3), (e)(1), (f), (g)(7) through (10), and (h) must successfully test the real world use of those Health IT Module(s) for interoperability (as defined in 42 U.S.C.300jj(9) and § 170.102) in the type of setting in which such Health IT Module(s) would be/is marketed.”
+     “A health IT developer with one or more Health IT Module(s) certified to any one or more of the ONC Certification Criteria for Health IT in § 170.315(b), (c)(1) through (3), (e)(1), (f), (g)(7) through (10), and (h) must successfully test the real world use of those Health IT Module(s) for interoperability (as defined in 42 U.S.C.
+300jj(9) and § 170.102) in the type of setting in which such Health IT Module(s) would be/is marketed.”

  More information can be found on the <a target = "_blank" href = "https://www.healthit.gov/sites/default/files/page/2021-02/Real-World-Testing-Fact-Sheet.pdf">Real World Testing Fact Sheet</a> and <a target = "_blank" href = "https://www.healthit.gov/sites/default/files/page/2021-08/ONC-Real%20World%20Testing%20Resource%20Guide_Aug%202021.pdf">Real World Testing Resource Guide</a>.